Ximmerse/Rhino-X/en/ScriptingReference/ARCamera.md

 }
 ```

 !> <b>Loading Tracking Profile is an asynchronous operation, so the operation is not finished immediately.
-However, the entire operation typically only 1 frame.</b>
+However, the entire operation typically lasts 1 frame.</b>

 #### RecenterTracking()
 - `public void RecenterTracking();`